Bubbles kick off primordial black holes to form more binaries: Forming PBH binaries with relative velocities

 To estimate the probability of the PBH binary formation in the presence of a small initial velocity, we have to compute the volume ratio between the attractive tube and the marginal sphere.
 The shape of the attractive tube in $2+1$ dimension is shown in Fig.~\ref{fig:attractive tube} with three possible ways to intersect with the marginal sphere.
 Assuming a PBH with an initial velocity $a_\mathrm{PT} v$ along $x$-direction and a distance shift $\Delta x = \Gamma f^{1/3} \bar{x}$ with $\Gamma \propto a_\mathrm{PT} v$ as estimated in the main context, we can compute the probability for the PBH binary formation as below:

 (i) When $f^{1/3} < \frac{4}{3}(\Gamma + 1)^{-1}$, the attractive tube does not touch the boundary of the marginal sphere as shown in Fig.~\ref{fig:attractive tube small}.
-The possibility is given by the ratio of the volume of the attractive tube to that of the marginal sphere,
+The probability is then given by the ratio of the volume of the attractive tube to that of the marginal sphere,

 (ii) When $f^{1/3} > \frac{4}{3}(\Gamma^2 + 1)^{-1/2}$, the attractive tube extends with its hemispheroid far outside the marginal sphere, as shown in Fig.~\ref{fig:attractive tube large}.
-The possibility now reads
+The probability now reads

 where the angle $\theta$ is given by

 (iii) When $\frac{4}{3}(\Gamma + 1)^{-1} < f^{1/3} < \frac{4}{3}(\Gamma^2 + 1)^{-1/2}$, the attractive tube intersects with the boundary of the marginal sphere at the hemispheroid end of the tube as shown in Fig.~\ref{fig:attractive tube mid}.
 Now the ratio can be estimated with some effort as